kierrasql/Weightloss/README.md

 # Weightloss
-A code that calculates someone's weight loss per month
+A code that calculates a person's weight loss per month